CodeYourFuture/GitHomeworkTest/Chi Mbah.md

  **My Name**

-Hi, I’m Chi ✌️
+Hi, I’m Chi

  **My Favourite Sport**

-I’m not too keen on sports, but interestingly, I do enjoy tennis.
+I’m not too keen on sports, but interestingly, I do enjoy tennis and miniture golf.

  **My Favourite Food and why**